Post‑Conviction Sex Offender Testing (PCSOT) – Polygraph Examination

 Frequently Asked Questions – PCSOT

-What happens in a Maintenance PCSOT exam?
+What happens during a PCSOT polygraph exam?

 How long does a PCSOT exam take?